 The stove is fed via a 35cm fuel line which easily connects to a screw-top gas canister, and once lit there’s a nice level of heat adjustment to play with, allowing you to get a simmer or a roaring boil if need be.
-It took 3.5 minutes to boil half a litre of water, a time that’s comparable with the best in this review.
+It took 3.5 minutes to boil half a litre of water, which is fairly respectable.
 The stove comes with a brilliant, plastic storage box that keeps it neatly together while protecting it from damage.

 There’s no denying that, just like the standard Folding Gas Stove, this is an excellent buy for low-level camping.
 The Piezo model costs just £2.50 more than the standard model, so to me it’s definitely worth going for the Piezo version.

 Vango Folding Gas Stove with Piezo Verdict